evo-biomech/replicAnt/README.md

 ![](documentation_images/08_show_FARTS_interface.PNG)

-In theory, you can now start generating your first datasets right away (if you are planning on only using the provided insect models).
-In case you want to bring your own insect models into the generator follow the "3D model to dataset" guide below.
+In theory, you can now start generating your first datasets right away (if you are planning on only using the provided subject models).
+In case you want to bring your own insect models into the generator follow the ["3D model to dataset" guide](docs/Bringing_3D_models_into_Unreal_guide.md).

 ***
 ## Notes and Resources